-The recent discovery of HMS Terror may shed new light on the much-debated fate of Franklin's final expedition.
+The 2016 discovery of HMS Terror may shed new light on the much-debated fate of Franklin's final expedition.
 Our curators, Claire Warrior and Jeremy Michell, cover what we know of the story so far.

 HMS Terror was built in Topsham, Devon, and launched in June 1813.
 She was a bomb vessel, with an extremely strong hull, built to withstand the impact of explosions.
 She began her career as a ship of war, involved in several battles of the War of 1812 against the United States.
 Terror was one of the vessels that bombarded Fort McHenry in the Battle of Baltimore, which inspired the American national anthem, ‘The Star-Spangled Banner’.
 After the end of the war, the ship served in the Mediterranean until she ran aground near Lisbon and was withdrawn from service.

 When her career as a bomb vessel came to an end, Terror became a ship of exploration.
 She ventured north to the Arctic in 1836, under the command of George Back.